 You can check the history optional syllabus for IAS mains from the following link.
 Even though the syllabus is vast, as explained before, the overlap with General Studies papers makes it a worthy option for interested students.

 In this section, we discuss a few tips and approaches you can adopt in your history optional preparation.

 Tip #1: Start with the NCERTs

-This is a good strategy especially if you are a novice to this subject and have forgotten your high school history.
+This is a good history optional strategy especially if you are a novice to this subject and have forgotten your high school history.
 A lot of candidates prefer the old NCERTs as they give history in the correct chronological order.
 This helps to understand the timeline of rulers and events, knowledge of which can give you a clearer picture of things.
 The NCERTs are also simple to follow and understand.

 More sources are discussed later on.

 You can download the NCERT history books from this link for free.

 History becomes easier if you divide it into parts.
 Indian history is conveniently divided into ancient, medieval and modern.
 You should ideally know the syllabus of all these parts before you start your preparation.
 You should also make a timeline of events in each section so that revision becomes easier.

 Tip #3: Note making